modehnal/GNOMETerminalAutomation/article/presentation_article.md

   While I want to present our solution and I can say that what we have is good, it is not perfect by a long shot and requires a lot of knowledge to get the automation running as I have demonstrated in this article, it can also quite quickly stop working.

   All this work that went into making our tool sets is very dependent on Accessibility working, everything depends on and is built around Atspi.
-If Accessibility went away or would be broken, we would not be able do as much as we can today.
-Currently we can automate most of the GNOME Applications including `gnome-shell` since from the point of view of Accessibility the `gnome-shell` is just another application.
+If Accessibility went away or would be broken, we would not be able to do as much as we can today.
+Currently we can automate most of the GNOME Applications including `gnome-shell` since from the point of view of Accessibility, the `gnome-shell` is just another application.

   This article aims to show how 'easy' it is to get the automation of GNOME Applications off the ground.
 We hope, by providing the full `gnome-terminal` component automation example for anyone, many people will try it out.
 We would love if people found it useful and would attempt to contribute to upstream projects with automation tests.